- The central platform, which runs the management console, control plane, execution engine, and LLM gateway.

 - webhook subscriptions.

-6. Register a workload cluster
+6. Register a target

 - an agent key,